c0gent/headsup/README.md

     and disabling the [`panic_on_internal`](https://ws-rs.org/api_docs/ws/struct.Settings.html#structfield.panic_on_internal) setting alleviates
     this.
-* Conclusion: The `ws-rs` library may not quite be robust enough to be used in a production environment, but is close.
+* Conclusion: The `ws-rs` library may not quite be robust enough to be used in a production environment, but is probably close.

 ##### License